 4. Tourism is not bad for the continent.

 Many people believe that tourism is bad for the fragile environment of Antarctica.
-However, all tourist expeditions to Antarctica must register and prove that they will have no impact on the ecosystem.
-This makes Antarctica one of the lowest impact vacation destinations available.
+However, all tourist expeditions to Antarctica must register and prove that they will not impact the ecosystem.
+This makes Antarctica Cruises one of the lowest impact on vacation destinations available.

 5. There is plenty to see.